Nobody Knows (2004 film): Plot

 A young mother and her four children move into a small apartment in Tokyo.
 Only the eldest, Akira, is known to the landlord; he and his mother Keiko smuggle the youngest boy and girl, Shigeru and Yuki, into the apartment inside suitcases.
 The elder sister, Kyōko, comes separately by train.
-Each of the children have different fathers.
+Each of the children has a different father.
 Their mother does not allow them to go to school or be seen by others, and only Akira is allowed to go outside.

 After a few months, Keiko tells Akira that she has a new boyfriend, and that after she gets married, the children can lead normal lives, but Akira seems doubtful.
 Without warning, Keiko leaves home and is away for months, leaving only a small amount of money for the children.
 Akira is forced to take charge of paying the rent and other expenses and caring for his younger siblings.
 When they run out of money, Akira goes to see several men who may be Yuki's biological father and asks them for money.

 At length, Keiko returns, bringing all the children gifts, but soon leaves again.
 Though she promises she will be back in time for Christmas, she breaks this promise, and the season changes to the New Year and then to spring without her returning, forcing Akira and Kyōko into the roles of surrogate parents.
 Akira soon finds evidence that she has already married and left them forever, though he does not tell his siblings.
 Again running out of money, they are unable to pay their rent any longer and subsist on inexpensive food from the convenience store.
 On Yuki's birthday, she asks to go outside to wait for their mother at the train station.
 The siblings enjoy a day out together, and though their mother does not return, Akira promises Yuki that one day he will take her on the Tokyo Monorail to see the airplanes take off at Haneda Airport.